Assessed. Aligned. Built to Exit.

 Series B+

-All three levers matter equally.
+All four levers matter equally.
 The company is scaling and the operational infrastructure must keep pace.

 Multi-product, multi-market, and multi-entity complexity requires a CFO function that's ahead of the business — not catching up to it.
 We build the infrastructure that supports scale: FP&A systems, international expansion, and the financial story that positions you for a strategic outcome.